rssws/piWeather/README.md

 # piService
 API services, including weather, ipGeolocation, etc. Provided with the original purpose for the raspberry pi device.

+If you have any interest on the frontend, please refer to [https://github.com/rssws/piClient](https://github.com/rssws/piClient).

 This backend service is built with Java Spring Boot.
 It provides services including:
  - current weather